Congrats (horse): Stud Record

 After retiring from racing, he was sent to the Cloverleaf Farms in Florida to stand stud in 2007.
 The following year, the horse was sent to Vinery Stud and later to WinStar Farm in 2013.
 Congrats' most successful progeny is Turbulent Descent, who won multiple graded races including the Santa Anita Oaks.

 In addition, Congrats is a successful damsire; having sired the dams of both Caravel (Breeders' Cup Turf Sprint) and Shedaresthedevil (Kentucky Oaks).
-He is also a successful damsire in Japan, having sired the dams of both Danon Decile (Tōkyō Yūshun) and Forever Young (Tokyo Daishōten, Saudi Cup).
+He is also a successful damsire in Japan, having sired the dams of both Danon Decile (Tōkyō Yūshun, Dubai Sheema Classic) and Forever Young (Tokyo Daishōten, Saudi Cup, Breeders' Cup Classic).